-To submit a poetry opportunity to be posted here, please email email@example.com with the following details: Name of Event, Host, Date & Time, Location, Description (topic, readers, open mic, etc.), Info about how to attend, and Contact for joining or more information (email or website)
+To submit a poetry opportunity within one of the categories below, please email email@example.com with the following details: Name of Event, Host, Date & Time, Location, Description (topic, readers, open mic, etc.), Info about how to attend, and Contact for joining or more information (email or website)

 Rochester Writers Night